enonic/enonic/xp/7.0/improved-version-storage.md

 * In ES index storage, the type branch has the following properties: "versionid", "blobkey", "indexconfigkey", "path", "nodeid", "timestamp", "branch", "state"
 * "indexconfigkey" is a blob key: a hash of its content
 * Task deleting idxcfg not used

-## Epic4: Move as MetaData update
-* Node blobs should not contain the timestamp.
-* Rename/move will only update versionID, timestamp and path in indexes (no blob modification)

 ## Epic5: Vacuum old versions
 TBD